-Condition: run the task only if User is idle (a screen saver is running or the machine is locked) Location's host is available The task run time is within the specified time interval All users are logged off The specified period of time has passed since the last successful backup completed
+Condition: run the task only if User is idle (a screen saver is running or the machine is locked) Location's host is available The task run time is within the specified time interval All users are logged off The specified period of time has passed since the completion of the last successful backup within the same backup plan

 The scheduler behavior, in case the event occurs but the condition (or any of multiple conditions) is not met is defined by the Task start conditions (p.
-99) backup option.
+96) backup option.